Skip to main content

 15%

-Local Guide badge
+Local Guide status

 Google-verified Local Guides get a small boost.